bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image120.png){width="6.5in"
 height="3.7784722222222222in"}

-I\'m going to add individual colors to the chart items at the bottom of my CSS file I press enter twice and type dot pasta.
+I&apos;m going to add individual colors to the chart items at the bottom of my CSS file I press enter twice and type dot pasta.

 ![](images2/media/image121.png){width="4.0in"